 Persian Sabzi Polo Recipe (Green Herb Rice)

 Sabzi Polo is a beloved and traditional Persian dish made with basmati rice and mixed herbs that is often served on special occasions.
-This fragrant and flavorful rice dish has a rich cultural significance in Persian cuisine and is typically served alongside a variety of main dishes.
+This fragrant and flavourful rice dish has a rich cultural significance in Persian cuisine and is typically served alongside a variety of main dishes.

 One of the most popular ways to serve Sabzi Polo is with fish during Nowruz, the Persian New Year, which occurs on the first day of spring.
 Fish is a symbolic dish during Nowruz, representing life and the beginning of a new year.
 The herb mixture in Sabzi Polo also has symbolic significance during this time, as it represents the arrival of spring and the renewal of nature.